I’ve had a few people ask for more details on my rural internet setup with Verizon, so here it is…

 Verizon doesn’t offer unlimited data plans anymore, but if you had one you’re grandfathered into it.
 It’s possible to transfer someone else’s grandfathered plan into your name.
 So I bought a Verizon Wireless grandfathered unlimited 4G data plan from someone on Howard Forums Take over my plan forum (you can also buy them from eBay, they’re a little pricier there but the transaction will be safer).

 Update: Verizon Wireless has made it difficult to transfer Unlimited Data Plans, however some sellers on are somehow still able to do it.
 Make sure the seller grantees a successful transfer and check their eBay reputation and feedback.
-If you purchase from Jason Mills I get a referral fee if you mention “b3n.org”.
-But you should do your own price comparison and check the reputation of various sellers.
+If you purchase from Jason Mills (415-429-3615) I get a referral fee if you mention “b3n.org”.
+Several people in the comments below have been very happy with his service.
+You can also do your own price comparison and check the reputation of various sellers.

 The process for me (before Verizon made it difficult to transfer the plans) went like this: Ahead of time I bought a Verizon Samsung S3 phone with a clean ESN off eBay (you need an Android phone, you can’t activate the plan on a USB modem) and a Verizon SIM card off ebay.
 After the seller and I agreed on $175 I sent the money to him via PayPal and gave him my name, he called Verizon’s Assumption of Liability (AOL) department to tell them I’d be taking over the line, then he gave me the number I would be taking over.
 I called Verizon’s AOL department and told the rep the number, she verified the details on the plan and then transferred the line into my name…I didn’t have a Verizon account so I had to set one up over the phone and they will run a credit check–and Verizon does a hard pull so don’t do this before buying a house or taking out a loan.
 During this process it’s very important not to switch to one of Verizon’s newer plan’s that will drop unlimited data.
 I made sure the rep knew I wanted to keep unlimited data.
 After it was switched into my name I gave the rep my phone’s MEID number and SIM card number and activated the phone… it took awhile, maybe 5 minutes.
 I made a test call and tested data with the rep still on the line.
 It all worked!
 Once it was activated I moved the SIM card over to my USB modem (which Verizon allows).